26/04/2023

 Precise and unambiguous communication with all target groups is fundamental, especially in the medical and medical technology fields to ensure understanding between experts and patients or users and to fulfil legal and regulatory requirements in various target markets.

 The Medical Devices Regulation EU 2017/745 (MDR), for example, includes 71 defined terms in all European languages and additional specifications for consistent terminology use.
 When translating product information into other target languages, it must be clear that the MDR applies and the requirements must be implemented.
-If, for example, clinical evidence is not translated according to the MDR, problems may arise with labelling and certification in the country of destination.
+If, for example, clinical evidence is not translated in accordance with the MDR, problems may arise with labelling and certification in the country of destination.

 Certification of products in a country also depends on compliance with the relevant specifications and standards, performance and safety requirements.
 Demonstrably proving this is not least a question of correct, consistent and MDR-compliant terminology.
 This means that the terminology needs to remain consistently close to the product and the documentation must always be up to date.